microsoft/fluentui-react-native/apps/fluent-tester/src/E2E/README.md

 2. Start the server
    - C:\repo\fluentui-react-native> `cd apps\windows`
    - C:\repo\fluentui-react-native\apps\windows> `yarn start`
+3. Hook up appium to the WinAppDriver
+   - C:\repo\fluentui-react-native\apps\win32> `yarn appium driver install windows`
-3. Open a new command prompt and run the E2E tests
+4. Open a new command prompt and run the E2E tests
    - C:\repo\fluentui-react-native\apps\windows> `yarn e2etest`

 _Note: It could take up to a minute to load the test app with WebDriverIO, don't panic, the tests will run :)_